bhaskar-c/unusedcssremover/README.md

      your php.ini file
     *Normally the default is  30 seconds and this may get exceeded in case of large CSS files.

+###To-Do
+  Ajax/JavaScript added CSS elements not accounted for.